nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

   	}
 ```
 ### Procfile for production
-Next create a Procfile in our root directory to tell production how to start the rails app (note: this was a step setup in rake start:production earlier on).
-Add the below line to *Profile*.
+Next create a new `Procfile` in our root directory to tell production how to start the rails app (note: this was a step setup in rake start:production earlier on).
+Add the below line to *Procfile*.

 ```
 web: bundle exec rails s